⚽️ Coach Resources & Sideline Expectations

 ❓ Offside

-Timing and position are key — it’s judged when the ball is played, not when the player receives it.
-Trust your AR’s angle.
+Timing and position are key — it’s judged when the ball is played, not when (or where) the player receives it.
+Coaches and spectators do not have the ideal positioning to see/make that call; the AR does, and we need to respect their decision.

 ❓ Handball